jenkinsci/pipeline-aws-plugin/README.md

 The first release cut by JEP-229 continuous delivery, so its generated release notes read "No changes" - Release Drafter had no published predecessor to compare against.
-1.45 shipped on 28 March 2024, so this release is in fact the first to carry everything merged since then:
+1.45 shipped on 28 March 2024, so 751.v34a_8f1c5f312 is in fact the first to carry everything merged since then:

 * **Breaking**: requires Jenkins 2.479.3 or newer, up from 2.414.3, along with a new parent POM and plugin BOM ([#348](https://github.com/jenkinsci/pipeline-aws-plugin/pull/348)).
 1.45 requires